 It’s autumn on the Normandy coast and the air is thick with the delicious smoky smell of fresh, grilled fish.
 Every year in November, visitors flock in their thousands to the Alabaster Coast, as this scenic part of Normandy is known to sample the hareng (herring), the poisson roi (king of fish) and Saint-Jacques scallops, two products that the bustling ports along the coast are famous for.

-The largest of these herring festivals takes place in Dieppe on 17 and 18 of November.
-Today more than ever, people travel from all over France and even from surrounding countries to attend the event.
+The largest of these herring festivals takes place in Dieppe on 16 and 17 of November.
+Today more than ever, people travel from all over France and even from surrounding countries to attend the event, which is celebrating its 50th anniversary this year!
 If the weather is good, over 100,000 visitors will flock to the Quai Henry IV and the picturesque streets of the Bout du Quai to tuck into delicious fresh fish, often served with a baked potato and a glass of white wine, make the most of the numerous outdoor activities (flea market, funfair, concerts…) and to savour the strong, seductive smells.
 While the herring is of course king of the festivities, scallops are also on the menu, reminding visitors that Dieppe remains the French capital of the Coquille Saint-Jacques.

 With its promise of tasty grub, festive atmosphere and picture-postcard settings, these festivals on the Alabaster Coast truly offer a fun, foodie alternative to what probably would have been grey, uneventful November weekend at home!
 So if you find yourself at a loose end this November, why not hop on a ferry and head to Dieppe?